 Related: 5 Must-Try Healthy Singapore Cafes

-Great for groups and serving up delicious wood fired pizza in a lively atmosphere, Blizzard is conveniently located across from the Happo One gondola, making it the ideal apres stop in or early dinner venue.
-We stopped in for a few fireballs, beers and shared wood fired pizzas fresh from their oven.
+Great for groups and serving up delicious wood-fired pizza in a lively atmosphere, Blizzard is conveniently located across from the Happo One gondola, making it the ideal apres stop in or early dinner venue.
+We stopped in for a few fireballs, beers and shared wood-fired pizzas fresh from their oven.
 Make sure to check out their quirky design features too – perfect for that Insta-moment.

 Pull up a stool for a simple burger and a beer at Recovery Bar, located in the Hakuba Gondola Hotel.
 This cute, backpacker style bar serves up a relaxed vibe and easy eats for those fresh from the mountain.
 We stopped in for some drinks just before the swell came in from the lifts.

 More of a light night feel, but still a cosy spot for a quiet apres, Refuel does moreish finger food (try the Chicken Wing Dumplings) and burgers.
-Stop in for a beer as you walk through the village from the mountain, or settle in for some darts and a longer night with a few friends.
+Stop in for a beer as you walk through the village from the mountain, or settle in for some darts and a long night with a few friends.
 Get in early if you want a seat as it fills up fast.

 Jack’s was the spot that seemed to fill up fastest every afternoon in Hakuba.
 Conveniently located next to Hakuba Springs Hotel, we settled in for a few Espresso Martinis and some live music with a jolly crowd at Jack’s one afternoon.
-It was clear why this is a popular spot with visitors and those in for the season; it’s an easy place to spend a lot of time from mid-afternoon to night for drinks, snacks and even a little karaoke.
+It was clear why this is a popular spot with visitors and those in for the season; it’s an easy place to spend a lot of time from mid-afternoon to nighttime for drinks, snacks and even a little karaoke.